RednibCoding/BMax_Scenemanagement/README.md

 # BMax_Scenemanagement
-This shows how to manage scenes in BMax
+This shows how to manage scenes in BMax through TComposer and TScene

-For a quick tutorial in german on how to use it visit: https://www.blitzforum.de/forum/viewtopic.php?t=40847
+For a quick tutorial in german on how to use them, visit: https://www.blitzforum.de/forum/viewtopic.php?t=40847